 Four Tiers of Effect

 As the proposed approach is set out, it is ripe for critique and rigorous examination.
 The very first question to ask is what could be the consequences of doing so?
 In this context, the proposed approach where the repatriation of gains is on the basis of capital key weights would cater for the desperate needs of European (in particular German) infrastructural regeneration but also stimulate growth.
 The proposed policy will have effects of four orders/tiers.
 In the immediate and first-order implications, it will lead to an increase in liquidity at the EMU level.
 The empirical evidence suggests there would be considerable gains in terms of economic growth, investment, consumption, wages, stock markets as well as exports and imports.
 In the secondary and tertiary impacts, there would be an increase in liquidity at the country level and the creation of much needed fiscal space for Eurozone members.
 The proposed approach will be in particular helpful for Germany to address its infrastructure needs, settlement of large external surplus without running a budget deficit or breaching the balanced budget act.
 Furthermore, it would also help to curb high and persistent unemployment in the periphery.
 Lastly, there would be quaternary effects, coming from the fiscal and monetary spillovers.
-There is some concrete evidence of positive effects of cross-countries spillovers.
 In terms of implementation, the proposed strategy can be used as an unconventional tool of the Eurozone’s monetary policy.
 As it stands, the proposed policy is fair, equitable and the cost is comparable with the stimulative efforts put in so far.